-The primary purpose of the Ph.D preliminary exam is to provide a departmental assessment of each student's level of preparation to complete the Ph.D degree in the early stage.
+The early review is an extension of the department annual review process.
+The primary purpose of this requirement is to provide a departmental assessment of each student's level of preparation to complete the Ph.D. degree in an early stage.
 The aim is to (i) ensure that students are actively developing a viable research project, and (ii) identify aspects of students' academic background that need strengthening early in their course of study.